 Promotion of human rights.
 Humanitarian intervention (Responsibility to protect); a new UN policy?
 Is it legitimate?
 What is the role of foreign policy?
 Does human rights promotion by foreign policy work?
 Education in human rights; where and how?
 Should the educational system approach this subject more systematically?
 How to disseminate knowledge of human rights in a population largely uninterested or more focussed on other matters such as unemployment, security or stability?
 How can social groups and civil society contribute?
 In which cases can external entities help, and when does they make things worse?
 How should one counter argument of cultural relativism, which has become a main ideological issue for Russia and other former Soviet countries looking for loopholes allowing them to hide from criticism of their human rights record?
 Is promotion of human rights about extending the human rights movement to all countries?
 What is the human rights movement?
 Has it any unity, vested interests or a political agenda?
-What are the responsibilities of entrepreneurs and business corporations concerning promotion of human rights?
-The role of professional groups in key positions such as administrators and lawyers working with human rights.
+What are the responsibilities of entrepreneurs and business corporations concerning promotion of human rights.
 How to promote awareness, knowledge and dedication within these groups?